-This User and Installation Guide is intended to help you physically install, configure settings for, and operate the CC-3103 indoor/outdoor corner IP camera.
-The unit is a day/night camera with a 3MP (2048x1536), 1/2.8" sensor, and includes an F1.8, 2.1mm fixed focal lens.
-The unit offers exceptional low-light performance.
-It also includes a built-in microphone, audio out, alarm-in, and alarm-out connections.
-The camera supports three streams: 2048x1536 (3MP), 1280x960, and 800x600 with H.264 or MJPEG compression (3MP with H.264 only).
+This User and Installation Guide is intended to help you physically install, configure settings for and operate the CB-3102 indoor/outdoor mini-bullet IP camera.
+The unit is a day/night camera with a 3MP, 1/2.8" sensor and includes an IR cut filter.
+It supports three streams: Full HD 1080p, HD 720p, and D1 with H.264 or MJPEG compression.
 The camera is powered by an 802.3af Power over Ethernet (PoE) connection.
-It includes a microSD card slot for storing recordings and snapshots.
+Two models are available: